harilvfs/dwm/README.md

 ```

 > [!NOTE]
-> Btw Remember this script is only for Arch & Fedora Based* Distros.
+> Btw remember this script is only for Arch, Fedora & openSUSE-based distros.
 Manual installation is recommended for other distributions or customized setups.